lwohlhart/RoboND-Kinematics-Project/writeup_template.md

 For each incoming pose all possible and valid solutions are calculated and sorted by the resulting error in the forward kinematics.
 The solution with the lowest error is picked and passed back to the service caller.

 The following video demonstrates a sequence of pick and place tasks using the IK_server to calculate the Kuka KR210's trajectories picking and disposing cans from a shelve into a bin.

 [![](./misc_images/yt_demo_thumb.png)](https://www.youtube.com/watch?v=8nUhI27P51M)

+After completing multiple pick and place runs the bin is nicely filled.

 ![](./misc_images/pick_and_place_complete.png)

+#### Improvements

+In order to speed up the calculation of the inverse kinematics I replaced the used sympy transformation chains with a vastly more efficient numpy implementation.

+One problem I had to tackle was that every once in a while the solution theta1 turning the Kuka arm away from the target wrist position resulted in a better pose which meant that within a trajectory the arm changed between solving two consecutive poses totally differently.
+I therefore excluded the calculation of the solution turning away from the target position.

+In general a necessary improvement for this task would be to pick consecutive solutions that result in a smooth trajectory rather than just picking the least erroneous pose approximation.

+All in all I'm satisfied with the solution but there's definitely room for improvement.